 AC-01: The Course Outcomes Surveys for MAD 3512 are not conducted.
 This is a continuing concern.
 If possible, some other assessment mechanism should be employed for MAD 3512 on a regular schedule.
 Further, only 10 out of 33 students (36.36%) performed at an expected level or slightly below.
 We need to examine the reasons for this inadequate performance of students, and then coordinate the content and delivery of this course better with the Department of Mathematics and Statistics.

-See the UGC comment in the Foundations SAC section above.
+See the UGC comment in the Foundations SAC section above (for Discrete Structures).

 AC-02: As expected in this assessment cycle, course outcomes for MAD 2104 are substituted by those for COT 3100, the course offered and controlled by SCIS.
 In the Course Embedded Direct Assessment for COT 3100, 22 out of 29 students (75.86%) demonstrated proficiency in Discrete Structures.
 This is significantly better than the evaluation for MAD 2104 (20 out of 36 = 55.56%).
 Students recommend to be assigned more in-class practice problems that should be considered by the instructors as a committee.